emilymech/emilymech/content/publication/szewczyk_et_al_2020/index.md

 ---
-title: "The Power of "Good": Can Adjectives Rapidly Decrease as Well as Increase the Availability of the Upcoming Noun?"
+title: "The Power of Good: Can Adjectives Rapidly Decrease as Well as Increase the Availability of the Upcoming Noun?"

 # Authors